Kubernetes

 There are two viable approaches for deploying OPA in a Kubernetes cluster:

 2. Gatekeeper: Gatekeeper is a Kubernetes add-on that deploys OPA as a native Kubernetes custom resource definition (CRD).
-It also interfaces with the Kubernetes API server to process admission requests, but it doesn’t require the use of sidecar containers.
+Gatekeeper acts as a policy controller that can handle admission requests through the gatekeeper admission webhook, but it doesn’t require the use of sidecar containers.

 Sidecars vs. Gatekeeper